hapi-server/server-nodejs/README.md

 	"catalog": "See 5.3: Command line template or file", "data": {
 	    "command": "Command line template",
-	    "contact": "Email address if error in command line program" },
+	    "contact": "Email address if error in command line program", "test": "Server will not start if this command line call is given and fails (gives exit 1 signal)" },

 }